 Nevada’s got More Ghost Towns Than “Living” Towns.
 Boasting around 100 locales with zip codes to 600+ ghost towns, Nevada has more historic mining camps and bygone boomtowns than actual populated cities and towns.
 If that’s not reason enough to grab your atlas, drop a gear, and disappear (Nevadan for off-roading), we’re not sure what is.

 With damn near 300 days of sunshine, Nevada is the driest state in the U.S. Pack that sunscreen, chapstick and extra water—you’re gonna need it.
 Northern Nevada’s high desert terrain promises snow during winter months, but no matter where you travel in the Silver State, it’ll probably be beautifully bright and sunny (at some point).
 Just over the border, Death Valley National Park’s Badwater Basin is 282 feet below sea level—the lowest, hottest, and driest place in North America.
 Traveling there from Mt.
-Charleston, one of Nevada’s tallest peaks (we recommend the Death Drive) means descending through seven distinct climate zones over the course of just 17 miles—the same amount you cover on your way from Mexico to Canada.
+Charleston, one of Nevada’s tallest peaks (we recommend the Death Valley Rally) means descending through seven distinct climate zones over the course of just 17 miles—the same amount you cover on your way from Mexico to Canada.

 Burning Man’s Black Rock City is the largest temporary city in the world.
 With more than 70,000 partygoers in attendance each August—most only for about a week—Burning Man’s Black Rock City becomes not only the world’s largest temporary city, but also the 6th-largest urban environment in Nevada.
 Comprised of elaborate theme camps, villages, art installations, and individual camps, Black Rock City is so large it builds its own post office, DMV, and complete medical team.
 When the celebration concludes, the city is disassembled, and the landscape is restored to its natural Black Rock Desert state.